Gunslugs

 Gunslugs is an action and 2D shooter video game.
 It was released by Dutch developer OrangePixel in 2013 for iOS, Android and Ouya, in 2014 for PlayStation Vita, in 2015 for Microsoft Windows, OS X, and Linux, in 2016 for Nintendo 3DS, and in 2020 for Nintendo Switch.
+In 2022 it was released for Atari VCS.

 Synopsis

 The storyline of Gunslugs follows the adventures of a group of slugs who are attempting to find more information about the mysterious Black Duck army, and what their goals are.
 The army is waging war, and it's the players job to stop them.

 Gameplay

 The game's graphics are pixelated and its audio and gameplay are very retro.
 The goal of the game to kill all of the enemies, and progress through the various levels as the player shoots enemies and crates and drops ammo pickups, and different weapons, such as flamethrowers, egg guns, and dual-wielding pistols of which the player uses to shoot in front of or behind them.